A Review of the Album Called "Country Musume Daizenshuu 1" by Japanese Pop Music Group Country Musume

 - Ah, Some Kind of Wonderful

-Why is This Album Significant?
+Why is the Album Country Musume Daizenshuu 1 Significant?

 For those of you that have a birthday in July, this song can be a reminder to celebrate your birthday as well as the fact that you are alive and well to enjoy this song.
 For me and hopefully for audiences worldwide, this album takes on special significance because of the fact that I am listening to it on Independence Day!
 The second reason to listen to this album is because this is a vibration raiser!
 In other words, this album should bring your vibrational frequency up.